rurban/libu8ident/README.md

 With `-DDISABLE_CHECK_XID` and `-DENABLE_CHECK_XID` we can use the shorter `nonxid_script_list[]`, as we know that only valid XID's are checked.

+With CRoaring some boolean bitset queries can be optimized.
+So far only the confusables codepoints lookups, not yet the `allowed_id_list` lookup.

 TODO
 ----